fork-commit-merge/fork-commit-merge/README.md

 Replace 'your-username' with your GitHub username.

 3. Navigate to your project folder:

 ```bash
 cd fork-commit-merge
 ```

 4. Add a reference to the original repository for future updates:

 ```bash
 git remote add upstream https://github.com/nikohoffren/fork-commit-merge.git
 ```

+(Remember to keep here the original repository URL, not your forked one, so the username in this needs to be `nikohoffren`.)

 5. Check the remotes for this repository:

 ```bash
 git remote -v
 ```